nginx-clojure/nginx-clojure.github.io/Configuration.md

 ###Advanced JVM Options for I/O

-Check [this section](configuration.html#24-chose--coroutine-based-socket-or-asynchronous-socketchannel-or-thread-pool-for-slow-io-operations) for more deitals about choice and configuration about `thread pool` , `coroutined` based socket or `asynchronous socket/channel`.
+Check [this section](configuration.html#24-chose--coroutine-based-socket-or-asynchronous-socketchannel-or-thread-pool-for-slow-io-operations) for more deitals about choice and configuration about `thread pool` , `coroutine` based socket or `asynchronous socket/channel`.

 ###Some Useful Tips